 Deliverable 3.2 E-Learning and digital Training of teachers is developed in accordance with the description of activities under Grant Agreement No 101084724 'BOND - Building tolerance, understanding and dialogue across communities.
-The deliverable outlines a comprehensive strategy to promote sustainable education on Jewish history, the Shoah and contemporary antisemitism which is being delivered as part of T3.2 Training of Teachers - which aims to reach a large number of students and ensure long-term impact through widespread dissemination of the educational materials.
+The deliverable outlines a comprehensive strategy to promote sustainable education on Jewish history, the Shoah and contemporary anti-Semitism, which is being delivered as part of T3.2 Training of Teachers.
+The deliverable aims to benefit a large number of students and ensure long-term impact through widespread dissemination of the educational materials.